 The current regime for taxing employee shares can be traced back to FA 2003.
 This Act represented a complete revision of the relevant rules, and substantially amended the freshly re-written Income Tax (Earnings and Pensions) Act 2003.

-The author, Thomas Dalby, has more than 20 years' experience as a chartered tax adviser and as an employed barrister.
-Formerly a senior manager with Deloitte, Thomas is currently a director with Gabelle tax consultants, where he has worked since 2014.
+Thomas Dalby, has more than 20 years' experience as a chartered tax adviser and as an employed barrister.
 He has advised on the design and implementation of a wide variety of share option schemes.

 Corporation taxOperation of PAYE and NICReporting and accounting

 Designing an employee share schemeWhat shares to use in the planEmployee share schemes and employee trusts

 Statutory share schemes

 Introduction to the statutory schemesEnterprise management incentivesCompany share option plansShare incentive plans